CW complex: Regular CW complexes

 A regular CW complex is a CW complex whose gluing maps are homeomorphisms.
 Accordingly, the partition of X is also called a regular cellulation.

-A loopless graph is a regular 1-dimensional CW-complex.
+A loopless graph is represented by a regular 1-dimensional CW-complex.
 A closed 2-cell graph embedding on a surface is a regular 2-dimensional CW-complex.
 Finally, the 3-sphere regular cellulation conjecture claims that every 2-connected graph is the 1-skeleton of a regular CW-complex on the 3-dimensional sphere.